Scholz warns Iran as attacks on Israel overshadow China trip - ExBulletin

 The EU is conducting several investigations to determine whether Chinese exports of green technologies, such as battery electric vehicles, which it says have benefited from state subsidies and could harm local producers.

 Germany's auto industry fears the investigations could lead to a trade war that could damage its prospects in the world's largest auto market.
-Scholz's visit is being monitored for signs of how Germany supports the European investigation and is willing to go against the wishes of a key domestic industry.
+Mr Scholz's visit is being monitored for signs of how Germany supports the EU investigation and is prepared to go against the wishes of a key domestic industry.

-Scholz said Sunday the plant showed the importance of cooperation to address major challenges facing the world, such as climate change.
+Mr. Scholz said on Sunday that the factory showed the importance of cooperation in tackling major challenges facing the world, such as climate change.

 Berlin's overall stance toward China has become more critical since the war in Ukraine.